kubernetes/sig-release/release-team/role-handbooks/bug-triage/README.md

 If the needed additions on the issues/PRs do not match the above, you can add the relevant labels.

-If you are not sure (mainly priority), you can comment and ask the owner or SIG leads about the status of the issue/PR (also see [Escalation Path](#escalation-path) on pinging options).
+If you are not sure (mainly priority), you can comment and ask the owner or SIG leads about the status of the issue/PR (also see [How To Escalate](#how-to-escalate) on pinging options).

 Other regular patterns are:

-Stuck PRs: Sometimes PRs get stuck in the approval process, as every PR requires both a `/lgtm` and an `/approve` by an Owner.
-When you detect such cases, you should remind relevant SIG Leads / Owners to review these.
+*Stuck PRs*: Sometimes PRs get stuck in the approval process, as every PR requires both a `/lgtm` and an `/approve` by an Owner.
+When you detect such cases, you should remind relevant SIG Leads / Owners to review/approve these.

-CI Signal: Checking newly-reported test failures becomes more important; you should assume that any new failure is related to the upcoming release, bring to the attention of the CI Signal lead, and assist in getting follow-up from the appropriate SIG.
+*CI Signal*: Checking newly-reported test failures becomes more important; you should assume that any new failure is related to the upcoming release.
+Bring the issue to the attention of the CI Signal lead, and assist in getting follow-up from the appropriate SIG.
 Generally the CI Signal lead will track these failures, but newly opened issues may not initially have sufficient labelling to catch their attention.

 [The release document from the developer's guide](https://git.k8s.io/community/contributors/devel/release.md) is also a good resource on describing how developers target issues and pull requests to a milestone.